-Radiologik is a system suitable for both live DJing and 24/7 radio automation on the Mac that uses iTunes as its database and iTunes playlists as the logical building blocks for sophisticated programming.
+Radiologik is a system suitable for both live DJing and 24/7 radio automation on the Mac that uses iTunes (or Music in macOS Catalina) as its database and those playlists as the logical building blocks for sophisticated programming.

 1. Radiologik DJ Download here

 Equally good: Live or full automation

 Radiologik is meant to be an equally good live assist and full automation DJ for radio so you can walk right in and take over and leave as you wish.

 3 hot changeable audio outputs and 1 preview

 Radiologik DJ's primary is the program queue which essentially uses the first 2 players and the third for tight fits and voiceovers.
 It has 3 on-air players which can be sent directly to 3 distinct audio outputs with the right hardware.
 You get one more 4th audio output meant for off air used by the library player for previewing and properties player for editing ramp, start, stop, overlap, etc.

 For live assist playing you can run more manually and then you can run the 3rd player as you wish using the spot list.
 You also get a 20 player palette for short jingles and sound effects with 20 saved sets for different segments and DJs.

 Resourceful live DJing